 While the issues relevant to working with women in general are applicable to working with pregnant women, there are some unique issues you need to consider.

 As already mentioned, being pregnant can be an important time for change.
-It is a time when a woman might be highly motivated to stop or reduce her drinking, come off drugs, or stabilise her drug use in order to have a healthy pregnancy and be the best mum she can be.
+It is a time when a woman might be highly motivated to stop or reduce her drinking, come off drugs, or stabilise her drug use to have a healthy pregnancy and be the best mum she can be.

 Any decision to reduce or cease alcohol or drug use when pregnant needs to be done with medical guidance.
 There can be unintended medical consequences for a developing baby that need to be considered.
 Collaborative engagement with medical professionals must occur for informed decision making in this regard.